April-May 2023

-Saturday, May 20, 2023 at 7:30 PM at the Kennedy Center
+Saturday, May 13, 2023 at 8:00 PM

-Saturday, May 20, 2023 at 7:30 PM at the Kennedy Center
+Saturday, May 13, 2023 at 8:00 PM

-Saturday, May 20, 2023 at 7:30 PM at the Kennedy Center
+Saturday, May 13, 2023 at 8:00 PM

 PASO means “step” in Spanish and we invite you to take the next step.
 If you love PASO’s concerts and its mission, and you enjoy connecting people, then become a PASO brand ambassador.
 Advocate for PASO within your own circle of friends and influence.
 Enlist others to follow PASO.
 Become a future PASO leader.
 Join our family and help PASO grow!